A lot of companies manufacture smart hubs that allow people to control their smart products through a single device.

 SmartThings’ mobile application is decent and works quite well.
 During tests, we never had a single case where the application froze, crashed or glitched.
 Compared to its competitors, SmartThings’ seems to have the most functional, intuitive and clean mobile app.

-In addition, SmartThings allows you to configure several modes and has lots of fast access features.
-SmartThings is quite smart and changes modes on its own if you allow it to do so.
+Also, SmartThings allows you to configure several modes and has lots of fast access features.
+SmartThings is quite smart, and if you allow the hub, it’ll change modes on its own.
 For instance, if you’re in the ‘Home Mode’ and unexpectedly leave, SmartThings will notice and activate the ‘Away’ Mode.

 For example, you can create a mode called ‘Guest Mode’.
 If you have guests, lights will not turn off on their own.
 SmartThings also offers security modes that are effective.
 There are three modes to choose from – Armed (Away), Armed (Home) and Disarmed.
 You can configure them as you wish.

 Vera’s mobile application is quite buggy and messy.
-I don’t like the interface, it’s not clean and frequently crashes and freezes.
-I’ve also met other Vera owners and all of them complained about the nonfunctionally of the mobile application.
+I don’t like the interface, it’s not clean and often crashes/freezes.
+I’ve also met other Vera owners, and all of them complained about the nonfunctionally of the mobile application.

 Navigating the app is pretty fast though.
-There are shortcuts you can set to easily access the most important features and modes to switch from.
+There are shortcuts you can set to access the most critical features and modes.

 5. Advantages and Disadvantages

 Before we move forward, it’s essential to know the advantages and disadvantages of VeraEdge and SmartThings.
-In order to do so, we’ve created a detailed chart that perfectly illustrates the pros and cons of these smart hubs.
+To do so, we’ve created a detailed chart that perfectly illustrates the pros and cons of these smart hubs.